 Community Health Assessments

 The Community Health Assessment (CHA) isolates and identifies key health needs and issues in a community.
-By using a variety of data and topics to collect and analyze issues and trends, a thorough assessment of health status can be completed.
-Accordingly, these assessments are a vital tool to give focus and direct activities and initiatives to aid in improving the health status of a community.
+By using a variety of data and topics to collect and analyze, issues and trends can be assessed and analyzed thoroughly.
+Accordingly, these assessments are a vital tool for providing focus and directing activities and initiatives to improve a community’s health status.

 HISTORY of COMMUNITY HEALTH ASSESSMENTS AT THREE RIVERS

-Three Rivers was the first Health Department in the state of Kentucky to complete the second version of the National Public Health Performance Standards Program (NPHPSP).
-The NPHPSP and several other community assessments were conducted to identify public health problems in Carroll, Gallatin, Owen and Pendleton Counties.
-After identifying problems, community partners in all four counties formed collaborative groups to solve the perceived and projected health and safety related short falls of our communities.
+Three Rivers was the first Health Department in Kentucky to complete the second version of the National Public Health Performance Standards Program (NPHPSP).
+The NPHPSP and several other community assessments were conducted to identify public health problems in Carroll, Gallatin, Owen, and Pendleton Counties.
+After identifying problems, community partners in all four counties formed collaborative groups to address perceived and projected health and safety-related shortfalls in their communities.

-Today, these groups continue to meet monthly and work on driving positive change for the improved health of our communities.
-The groups are a collaborative effort of community partners in each county with Three Rivers serving as the organizing agency.
-The meetings are always open to the public, and opinions, concerns and ideas are welcomed and encouraged.
+Today, these groups continue to meet regularly and work to drive positive change in the health of our communities.
+The groups are a collaborative effort of community partners in each county, with Three Rivers serving as the organizing agency.
+The meetings are always open to the public, and opinions, concerns, and ideas are welcomed and encouraged.

 Our Community Health MAPP Teams